 To begin with, it was the Ottoman Empire that created the symbol of the red crescent, because the red cross that was being used looked too much like the one of Christianity and the Crusaders.
 The Persians then took the opportunity to create their own logo, the lion and red sun, which would not be used very long.
 It was finally in 1929 that the red crescent was finally accepted by the main committee.
 Subsequently, other countries would ask to create new versions of the Red Cross logo, but these requests would be refused.

 After World War II, Israel faced a dilemma.
-This country didn't want to use the symbol of the red cross nor that of the red crescent.
+This country's government didn't want to use the symbol of the red cross nor that of the red crescent.
 So, in 2005 that the red crystal was created to meet the demands from countries that did not recognize themselves in the two previously created symbols.
-Now, only the emblems of the red cross, red crescent and red crystal are accepted and used by the organization.
+Now, only the emblems of the red cross, red crescent and red crystal are accepted and used by the international federation.

 Finally, the last point we want to make is the fact that it is important to have different versions of your logo and adapt it as needed.
 The primary intention of the Red Cross was to create an organization that would be present all over the world.
 However, their original symbol did not work in some countries.
 They then decided to adapt.
 If you are creating a logo and want to break into new markets in other continents, you may need to learn about the efficacy of your emblem in other countries and modify it as needed.

-In conclusion, the Red Cross logo remains one of the most well-known symbols in the world.
-Simple but effective, it represents hope and mutual aid in difficult times.
+In conclusion, the Red Cross symbol remains one of the most well-known symbols in the world.
+Simple but effective, it represents hope and mutual aid in difficult times and is a tribute to Henry Dunant, its founder.
 Now that you know the meaning of this universal logo, do you know the symbolism of shapes?
 As the Red Cross quickly discovered, shapes have meanings and can be associated with certain parts of history.